thegautamkumarjaiswal/thegautamkumarjaiswal/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html][v2.0].
-For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq][FAQ].
+This Code of Conduct is adapted from the [Contributor Covenant version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
+For answers to common questions about this code of conduct, see the [FAQ](https://www.contributor-covenant.org/faq).